 How to Buy Cryptocurrency

 - Cryptocurrency Brokers: A broker can provide historical trends and digestible information that helps you make appropriate decisions for your investments.
-They also provide easy-to-use interfaces that interact with crypto exchanges for you, so you minimize your management, while maximizing your return.
+They also provide easy-to-use interfaces that interact with crypto exchanges for you minimizing your management, while maximizing your return.
 View Robinhood and SoFi to learn more about brokerage opportunities.

 - Cryptocurrency Exchange: This is where buyers and sellers can trade crypto online.
-Exchanges typically have low fees, but can be more complex to navigate due to the complex interface, which includes multiple trade types and performance charts.
+Exchanges typically have low fees, but can be more complex to navigate due to the complex interface.
+This includes multiple trade types and performance charts.

 - DIY: You also have the option to invest without the assist of a brokerage or exchange.
 Doing it yourself involves navigating digital wallets and doing thorough research before investing in a type of crypto.